Montana Rail Link Triangle Voluntary Cleanup Plan

 Summer 2022

-The City of Missoula Brownfields Program is working with the Montana Department of Environmental Quality (DEQ) to delist the Montana Rail Link (MRL) Triangle property at 1930 South Avenue West as a low priority State Superfund site.
+The City of Missoula Brownfields Program is working with the Montana Department of Environmental Quality (DEQ) to delist the Montana Rail Link (MRL) Triangle property at 1930 South Avenue West as a low priority State Superfund facility.
 The MRL Triangle is a 11.4-acre triangular-shaped City-owned property along the Bitterroot railroad corridor in Urban Renewal District III in Ward 4.

 Risk evaluations in the City's Voluntary Cleanup Plan (VCP) indicate that the residual contaminants of concern in the soil do not pose an unacceptable risk to human health and the environment based on unrestricted property use for the northern portion (with the exception of one storm drain), and recreational use for the southern portion.
-The VCP proposes excavation and offsite disposal at a permitted landfill of arsenic-contaminated soils from the base of one storm drain on the northern portion, and placement of institutional controls limiting use of the southern portion to recreational use (prohibits residential use).
+The VCP proposed excavation and offsite disposal at a permitted landfill of arsenic-contaminated soils from the base of one storm drain on the northern portion, and placement of institutional controls limiting use of the southern portion to recreational use (prohibits residential use).

 Recent news: